tpayne86/react-monorepo/README.md

 3. install [python 2.7](https://www.python.org/downloads/) which is used by sass compiler. (this may change in future)
 4. install [lerna](https://lernajs.io/) `yarn global add lerna`
 5. go to root of the project and hit `yarn project:init`
+6. go to root. create a *.env* file and add env variables mentioned at the end of the file. *IMPORTANT*
-6. install `nodemon` for using nodejs server in development `yarn global add nodemon`
+7. install `nodemon` for using nodejs server in development `yarn global add nodemon`
-7. bootstrap application which will install all dependencies and linking local packages by `yarn app:bootstrap`
+8. bootstrap application which will install all dependencies and linking local packages by `yarn app:bootstrap`
-8. build all common local packages by `yarn build:all-packages`
+9. build all common local packages by `yarn build:all-packages`

 # Environment variables
   we use dotenv to manage our environment variables.